How the Mind-Brain Connection Generates Change by Sharon-Drew Morgen

 HOW WE GET RESISTANCE

-All outputs that emerge are specific to that circuit: the brain always directs incoming signals/inputs to circuits with matching (‘similar-enough’) signals and will always produce the same output when the same/similar words, directives and thoughts are input.
+All outputs that emerge are specific to an existing circuit: the brain will always produce the same output when the same directives and thoughts are input.
 So a machine programmed (input) to make a chair will produce (output) the same chair each time.
 To make a table you must reprogram the machine.

-When we request an action that differs from the similar-enough circuit that receives it, or input wholly new requests that don’t yet have a circuit, we end up getting resistance.
+Given there are billions of bits of data coming into our brains every second our mind ignores, overlooks, forgets, most of it.
+When we request an action that differs from the circuit that receives it, or make new requests that don’t have a circuit, we get resistance.
 It’s why we fail when we try to do something different.
 Without changing the input we’re trying to turn the chair into a table.

-When our brains are asked to do something that they have no circuits to interpret we resist or fail or misunderstand: incoming instructions get converted to a potentially inappropriate existing pathway or get lost in translation, misinterpretation, or assumption.
+When our brains are asked to do something that they have no circuits to interpret we resist or fail or misunderstand: incoming instructions get lost in translation, misinterpretation, or assumption.

 This is what happens when we decide to go on another diet for example: our brain references the existing DIET superhighway and we get the same results we got previously.
 Hence the 97% failure rate.
 We can force the behavior part for a while, and possibly even lose the weight, but we don’t have the circuits to maintain it.